steqeq/0000/CONTRIBUTING.md

 the contributing guide in the / folder.
 All images used in the documentation are place in the /docs/data folder.

-## How to provide feedback for for ROCm documentation
+## How to provide feedback for ROCm documentation

 There are three standard ways to provide feedback for this repository.